Ultra-compact X-ray Binaries: A Review: Introduction

 In Table 1, we list the observational properties of 22 confirmed UCXBs that have been identified with high confidence based on their precise measurements for orbital periods, including 9 transients and 13 persistent sources (see, e.g., \citealt{intZand2007AA...465..953I,Heinke2013ApJ...768..184H, Cartwright2013ApJ...768..183C, ArmasPadilla2023AA...677A.186A,MaQian-Qi2026}).
 In the Galaxy, there are 21 confirmed UCXBs, in which 9 in the field, 8 in globular clusters and 4 in the bulge.
 So far, more than half of the observed UCXBs have been discovered in globular clusters or in the bulge.
 Meanwhile, about half of the confirmed UCXBs are the accreting MSPs (see \citealt{ArmasPadilla2023AA...677A.186A}).

 In the observations, most of currently confirmed UCXBs have been suggested to contain NS accretors though they are not identified exclusively (see, e.g., \citealt{Sazonov2020NewAR..8801536S,CotiZelati2021AA...650A..69C}).
-It is worth noting that several BH-UCXB candidates have been suggested, such as 47 Tuc X9 (see \citealt{Bahramian2017MNRAS.467.2199B,Tudor2018MNRAS.476.1889T}), RZ 2109 (see \citealt{Steele2014ApJ...785..147S,Dage2024MNRAS.529.1347D}) and RX\,J0042.3$+$4115 (i.e., M31 UCXB-1; see \citealt{MaQian-Qi2026}), etc. For more discussions on BH-UCXBs, see Sect.
+It is worth noting that three BH-UCXB candidates have been suggested, i.e., 47 Tuc X9 (see \citealt{Bahramian2017MNRAS.467.2199B,Tudor2018MNRAS.476.1889T}), RZ 2109 (see \citealt{Steele2014ApJ...785..147S,Dage2024MNRAS.529.1347D}) and RX\,J0042.3$+$4115 (i.e., M31 UCXB-1; see \citealt{MaQian-Qi2026}).
+For more discussions on BH-UCXBs, see Sect.
 6.